telerik/maui-docs/controls/entry/entry-overview.md

 * [Placeholder]({%slug entry-text-appearance%}#adding-watermarks)&mdash;The Entry allows you to add a hint text as a placeholder to guide the users what is the expected input.
 In addition you can style the Placeholder.

-* [Password functionality]&mdash;You can hide the characters that users type for privacy and security reasons.
+* [Password functionality]({%slug entry-text-appearance%}#password-functionality%})&mdash;You can hide the characters that users type for privacy and security reasons.

 * [Keyboard support]({%slug entry-text-appearance%}#setting-the-keyboard-type)&mdash;You can add a virtual keyboard and specify its type, for example, Numeric.